Health education you can put into practice.

-Our Health Professional Development courses are designed to reflect the latest research on relevant topics that often can be used for continuing education credits (CECs) within a professional organization.
-Please check with your association to ensure that the course can be used towarda obtaining CECs.
+Our online and on-campus programs are designed to reflect the latest research and developments in healthcare topics that are often required for continuing education credits (CECs).
+Please check with your association to ensure that the programs you take can be used toward obtaining CECs.

 An Introduction to Cognitive Behaviour Therapy